finrocmirror/make_builder/readme.txt

    Calling 'colormake' instead of 'make' leads to output that is easier to read.

+   It is possible to set compiler flags with the CFLAGS parameter.
+   To compile in release mode, for instance, call:

+   make CFLAGS=-O3

 Setting up the Eclipse IDE for debugging: